Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Adversarial Attack Solution Procedure

 Next, we initialize the control policy matrix $G$ to be all zeros: $G_{{\rm init}}=0$.
 Plugging these in to \eqref{eq: epi}, we solve

 which is a linear program, to find $t_{{\rm init}}$.
 We then pass the feasible solution tuple ($p_{{\rm init}}$, $G_{{\rm init}}$, $t_{{\rm init}}$) to Ipopt, which finds a locally optimal nonlinear program (NLP) solution to \eqref{eq: epi}.
 This locally optimal solution serves as Gurobi's initial incumbent.
+The optimal control policy parameters $(p_0, G)$ and maximal defense radius $t$ are determined by Gurobi's solution.

-We also warm start Model \ref{model:minimum_perturbation}.
-Ipopt tends to have has less numerical challenge with this model, but Gurobi can still have a hard time improving the incumbent.
+We also warm start Model~\ref{model:minimum_perturbation}.
+Ipopt tends to have less numerical challenge with this model, but Gurobi can still have a hard time improving the incumbent.
 To overcome this, we use a short sequence of random Ipopt initializations to try finding better and better incumbent solutions.
 Looping over five random initializations, we solve each with Ipopt and pass the best solution to Gurobi.
 Whenever Ipopt faced numerical infeasibility, we lowered its numerical tolerance to 1e-5.